 Where to book

-For stays in Italy we can totally recommend venere.com.
+For staying in Italy, we can totally recommend venere.com.
 We booked three times here: for our trips to Sardinia, Sicily and Tuscany.
 The prices and the choices are better than on German or English websites.

 We hope, this post was useful for you.
 If you have better recommendations, we will gladly receive those informations.
 Thanks!